Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 This will be handled by the ‘Reset’ function in the settings drop down button.
 A modal dialog should appear, allowing the user to confirm the reset.

 <h2 id="selectall">Select All</h2>
 This feature will allow users to make bulk selections to items within any given data-table.
-Because users may be dealing with many “pages” of data, this function needs to be specific in respect to what is being selected.
+Because users may be dealing with many "pages" of data, this function needs to be specific in respect to what is being selected.
 Thus a drop down will be used to allow for multiple options for selecting records.
 <br />
 <br />
 <br />